-SCC served 18,087 students taking courses for credit and 7,047 non-credit students in FY 2020-21.
+The colleges served 47,642 students taking courses for credit and 26,406 non-credit students in FY 2020-21.
 These numbers represent unduplicated student headcounts.
-The breakdown of the student body by gender was 53% male, 46% female, and 1% unknown.
-The breakdown by ethnicity was 68% students of color, 27% white, and 5% unknown.
+The breakdown of the student body by gender was 47% male and 53% female.
+The